 The SAFSF Membership Committee provides guidance and feedback to staff on membership services, advises and helps execute membership recruitment and retention plans, reviews new member applications, and reviews dues structure as needed.
 Members of the Membership Committee serve as primary points of contact for new members.

-For information about serving on the Membership Committee, contact Senior Director, Membership and Outreach Renee Catacalos.
+For information about serving on the Membership Committee, contact Angie Boone, Member and Development Associate.